 Below: The Ropeway sailing over the mountains.

-Hakone Ropeway (gondola) The Ropeway was definitely one of the best parts of the circuit.
-The gondola flies high above the mountains, for stunning views of Mount Fuji, the landscape, and you fly over the sulfur smoke bubbling out from the land’s volcanic cracks below.
+The Ropeway was definitely one of the best parts of the circuit.
+The gondola flies high above the mountains, for stunning views of Mount Fuji, and the landscape.
+You fly over the sulfur smoke bubbling out from the land’s volcanic cracks below.
 This creates an eerie, Armageddon feel to the experience, and the sulphuric, rotten-egg sort of smell is omnipresent, adding to the otherworldly feeling.
 While I was there in early spring, I’m sure it would be just as impressive at any time of the year.

-Make sure to hop off at Owakudani Station (note- this region is a volcanic valley, and can be closed for public safety, dependant on conditions).
-A uniquely Japanese oddity (or delicacy?), this region produces black hard-boiled eggs, boiled from the water heated from the volcanic activity below.
+Make sure to hop off at Owakudani Station.
+(Note- this region is a volcanic valley, and can be closed for public safety, dependant on conditions).
+A uniquely Japanese oddity (or delicacy?), this region produces black hard-boiled eggs.
+They are boiled from the water heated from the volcanic activity below.
 Eating an egg is said to bring good health and add seven years to your life.
 To hedge your odds, eggs are only sold in a pack of six (so if you’re travelling alone, you might live forever…)

 They taste the same as any other egg, but that’s not the point.
 Learn about the area’s sulphur mining history, and look over the valley for sightings of Mount Fuji, if it’s a clear day.
 Next, head back down the mountain and make your way to Lake Ashi.